-Ever secretly dreamed of a close encounter of the third kind?
+Have you ever secretly dreamed of a close encounter of the third kind?
 Are you curious as to whether humans are alone in the universe?
-Or, are you just a massive fan of The X-Files?
-Whatever your reason for wondering about alien life, the best way to get some answers is to find them yourself, and there's no better place to conduct your research than the Extraterrestrial Highway.
+Or are you just a big fan of The X-Files?
+Whatever your reason for wondering about alien life, the best way to get some answers is to find them yourself, and there’s no better place to conduct your research than Nevada’s Extraterrestrial Highway.

 Also known as Nevada State Route 375, the 98-mile stretch of road has had so many reported UFO sightings that the state eventually started referring to it as the Extraterrestrial Highway.
-Though this trip is short enough to be done in one day, we've added a few other extraterrestrial hotspots you may want to visit while you're in the area.
+Though this trip is short enough to be done in a day, we’ve added a few other extraterrestrial hot spots you may want to visit while you’re in the area.

-Right on Highway 95 is the Death Valley Inn, a modest motel that's just a few minutes' walk to downtown Beatty, Nevada.
-This hotel is less than 10 miles from Death Valley National Park, which experiences quite a few otherworldly phenomena, including the "Sailing Stones," which are rocks that mysteriously move on their own.
-The motel offers an outdoor pool, a whirlpool, and barbecue grills, as well as an onsite RV park.
+Right on Highway 95 is the Death Valley Inn, a modest motel that’s just a few minutes from downtown Beatty, Nevada.
+This hotel is less than 10 miles from Death Valley National Park, which experiences quite a few otherworldly phenomena, including the “Sailing Stones,” which are rocks that mysteriously move on their own.
+The motel offers an outdoor pool, a whirlpool, and barbecue grills, as well as an on-site RV park.

-Most notably, Area 51 is just off the route, and it's a mecca for UFO enthusiasts.
-As a warning, it's illegal to trespass on the land surrounding the top-secret base.
-But, there are trails to hike that will give you a good overview of the iconic hotspot.
+Perhaps the most notable stop on this road trip, Area 51 is just off the route, and is a mecca for UFO enthusiasts.
+As a warning, it’s illegal to trespass on the land surrounding the top-secret base.
+But there are hiking trails that will give you a good overview of the iconic hot spot.
 The trail to the top of Tikaboo Peak is the most popular.

 100 Extraterrestrial Highway, Hiko, NV, US

-Next, you'll come to the Little A'Le'Inn.
-This is one of the most famous stops along the drive.
+Little A’Le’Inn is one of the most famous stops along the drive.
 The diner is adorned in alien kitsch, and you can browse the gift shop for UFO-themed merchandise.
-If you chat up the waitstaff, they'll probably tell you about various alien encounters along the road, the craziest conspiracy theorists they've had stop by, and maybe, if you're lucky, the best way to check out Area 51.
-Also, do yourself a favor and order the Alien Burger.
+If you chat up the waitstaff, they’ll probably tell you about various alien encounters along the road, the craziest conspiracy theorists they’ve had stop by, and maybe, if you’re lucky, the best way to check out Area 51.
+Do yourself a favor and order the Alien Burger.

 Alamo, NV, US

-If you're really dedicated to seeing some UFO action, hike to the top of nearby Tikaboo Peak—it's the only legal place to view Area 51, which is surrounded by mountains virtually on all sides.
-The steep hike will take about two hours, so it is best to come prepared with water, flashlights, and other supplies.
+If you’re really dedicated to seeing some UFO action, hike to the top of Tikaboo Peak—it’s the only legal place to view Area 51, which is surrounded by mountains.
+The steep hike will take about 2 hours, so come prepared with water, flashlights, and other supplies.

 If you’re in the mood for extraterrestrial camping, pull in for the night at Lower Pahranagat Lake Campground.
 It’s in a remote and isolated part of the state, which is perfect for uninterrupted UFO-spotting and stargazing.